brunny-eth/posthog.com/contents/handbook/story.md

 Our marketing is getting weirder.
 It's more and more fun.
 We've commissioned a puppet, coming in January.
 Watch this space.
 Our newsletter, [Product for Engineers](/newsletter), now has 20,000 subscribers and it's growing fast.

 We're realizing that the more ambitious we are, the easier it gets – customers get excited, investors get excited, employees get excited.
 We can now see a real path to being a $100bn+ company and changing how software teams work industry-wide.

+### June 2025: Raised more money (for our people, not because we needed it)

+We [raised a $70m Series D](https://posthog.com/blog/series-d) led by Stripe, with YC, GV, and Formus Capital participating.

+We didn’t raise because we needed the cash.
+We raised so some of our earliest employees could sell a small portion of their shares.
+Building something big should benefit the people doing the building, and we think people do better work when they’re not secretly stressed about their personal finances.

+We were also still working on our hedgehog puppet.
+Building a world-class customer infrastructure platform turned out to be easier than papier-mâché hedgehog puppets... but we are [making progress on the puppet.](https://www.instagram.com/p/DEVGuToIPYR/?hl=en)

+### September 2025: Unicorn, Act 2, and AI writing your PRs for you

+We've [raised a Series E of $75m at a $1.4bn valuation](https://posthog.com/blog/series-e) led by Peak XV Partners.
+In the span of a few months, we've gone from “unicorn adjacent” to “actual unicorn”, which mostly means more people shouting “I freakin' love PostHog!” at James in public.

+We met the Peak XV team through our friends at Supabase, and choosing them to lead our Series E (E stands for '**E**veryone knows the letters in fundraises don't mean anything') was ultimately about the people.
+They showed up with genuine curiosity, low ego, and long-term alignment, and they want us to keep building in our own, weird, spiky way.

+This is also the formal start of Act 2 for PostHog.
+We've gone deeper into being a devtool, not “just” analytics, by continuing to build out customer infrastructure vision.
+We want to make life easy for PostHog users, so we're starting to work on automatically generating pull requests for you based on everything happening in your product.
+You log in, and instead of digging through tickets and Slack, you see a list of PRs ready to merge, with feature flags, experiments, tracking, and feedback hooks already wired up.
+Boom.

+Commercially, this is when cross-sell matured from “a thing we should probably think about” into a real growth motion.
+Instead of customers using one product and discovering others by accident, we've learned how to help teams connect the dots between analytics → replays → flags → surveys → CDP → AI → outcomes.
+It turns out that when people see the compounding value of using PostHog products together, they actually want more PostHog.

+We are hyped for 2026, where PostHog's Act 2 comes to life.
+[Come join us](https://posthog.com/careers).
+And if you see the PostHog puppet in the wild, don't be alarmed.
+Just wave.
+He loves the attention.